HarryWangATX/Password-Generator/README.md

 Password includes all letters, numbers, and symbols.

-Currently working on auto copying to clipboard function with Mac, Windows, and Linux
+Can copy to clipboard with user authorization
+Please download the pyperclip package before building program